AndrewColinMaher/AndrewColinMaher.github.io/README.md

 ### Upcoming Features

-This site will have a second gallery featuring fan art that followers send cillian.
+This site will have a revamped gallery featuring fan art and more gategories and content.
-The gallery will be broader in catagories such as Shorts, Shows, and tutorials The site will have a broader Social section that showcases collabotors with works and inspiration.
+The site will have a broader Social section that showcases collabotors with works and inspiration.

-### Upcoming Updates
+### Upcoming Updates - end Jan

 - A fix for the Video Modals on mobile devices so it displays properly on chrome.
 - An update to the mobile landscape view for better experience on home page.
+- Contact Form will have completed back end and will be in use.

 ### User Experience